I've eaten classic chicken piccata numerous times at fancy Italian joints, but for one simple, particular reason I never attempted to cook it at home.

 8 ounces (1/2 a package) of capellini (or angel hair pasta)

 6 artichoke hearts, drained and chopped

 Wash and dry the chicken breasts, then trim excess fat.
 Cut each breast in half lengthwise so each half is about the thickness of a cutlet.
 If it's too thick or uneven, cover both sides in plastic wrap and pound flat until it's a uniform thickness (I almost never do this).
 You'll have an extra cutlet, so store it in the fridge for later.
 Measure out the flour onto a large plate.
 If desired, season it for extra flavor.
 Then season both sides of all three cutlets with salt and pepper, to taste.
-Optionally, use granulated garlic and your favorite seasoning blend (I prefer organic lemon pepper).
+Optionally, use granulated garlic and your favorite seasoning blend (I prefer my homemade lemon pepper seasoning).

 Heat a pan to medium-high heat and add in 2 tablespoons of extra virgin olive oil.
 Once that's hot, toss in 2 tablespoons of the butter.
 While that's melting, lightly dreg both sides of each cutlet in the flour.
 Add the chicken to the pan and cook each side for about three minutes, give or take.
 (If it's a particularly thin piece it may take less, if thicker a few minutes more).
 While that's cooking, fill a stock pot 3/4 full with water and set the heat to high to boil the water for the pasta.
 Remove the chicken when there is no pink left in the center, place on a cutting board and tent with foil to keep warm.